-Chennai is the gateway to Tamil Nadu, (one of India’s most underrated states) and many people use it as a stopover, so if you’re a backpacker or on a budget then here are my top 7 things to do in Chennai.
+Chennai is the gateway to Tamil Nadu, (one of India’s most underrated states) and many people use it as a stopover.
+If you’re a backpacker or on a budget then here are my top 7 things to do in Chennai.

 It is known as the ‘Detroit of India’ for its vehicle manufacturing industry and it is full of traffic and pollution.
 Despite this, the artist formerly known as Madras is increasingly cosmopolitan and very relaxed for a city of its size.